enz091218/WCSorteo/replit.md

 - **Removed**: Logo and title header for more compact layout

 ## Recent Changes
-- **2025-11-21**: Overlay now uses custom LTRenovate-ExtraBold font from /fuente folder
+- **2025-11-21**: Overlay now uses custom Moderniz.otf font from /fuente folder
 - **2025-11-21**: Team selection modal filters by current bombo (shows only 12 teams)
 - **2025-11-21**: Assigned teams appear in grayscale in both overlay and control panel bombo grids
 - **2025-11-21**: Initial project creation with localStorage sync